 Takuya Sato is back with the new mini-album “DAY & NIGHT“.
-Quality, variety and consistency mark Sato‘s best release to date.
+Quality, variety and consistency mark his best CD release to date.

 Title: DAY & NIGHT Label: Frontier Works Release date: 05/07/2017 Genre: Punk-Pop/Rock/Jazz

 1 - Burning Wheel 2 - My salvation 3 - 酔闇アゲハ 4 - distance 5 - 恋花火 6 - WORLD END

 1 – Burning Wheel

 A long guitar riff introduces us to “Burning Wheel“, the single’s opening track.
 Unlike Sato‘s previous songs, “Burning Wheel” tries to encapsulate a hyped pop-rock sound that could easily be considered fit for an anime song.